kbrsh/blog/src/posts/machine-learning.md

 \frac{\partial h}{\partial w} = X^\intercal
 </script>

-We can simply multiply all of them, and we'll have the gradients!
+We can multiply all of them, and we'll have the gradients!
 Now we'll know exactly what will happen as a result of updating our weights in a certain direction, and can push them into the direction that makes the loss function zero.

 ## The Problem